zeek/broker/doc/devs.rst

 Each Broker peer in the network has:

 - A globally unique ID.
-Currently, we use ``caf::node_id`` to identify peers.
+Currently, we use a randomized UUID to identify peers.
-  CAF computes this ID automatically by combining a 160-bit hash value (based on a seed plus various node-specific information) with the OS-specific process ID.
 - A filter for incoming messages.
 The core actor combines the filters of all subscribers running in the endpoint to a single filter.
 The core actor removes all redundant entries.
 For example, if the user starts subscribers with the